cheenamalhotra/spring-jndi-mssqljdbc/README.md

 # Spring JNDI with 'mssqljdbc'
-Sample application to demonstrate using Tomcat datasource configuration in Spring Boot Application.
+Sample application to demonstrate using Tomcat datasource configuration in Spring Boot Application with MSSQL JDBC Driver connecting to SQL Server.

 ## Below mechanisms have been covered:
 - Reading non-encrypted data (Basic Connection)